QB Schneider, Knights defense produce big win over crosstown rival Southwest

 The Knights, who limited Southwest to 42 total yards in the first half, had another opportunity for points late in the half after a blocked punt by Thompson set up Southeast at the Hawk 42.
 The Knights, however, missed a 22-yard field goal as time expired in the half.

-Southeast finished with 357 total yards, a number that pleased Knights coach Ryan Gottula afterwards.
+Southeast finished with 357 total yards, a number that pleased Knights coach Ryan Gottula afterward.

 “I was happy to get the win at Kearney last week (14-10), but we felt we could play a lot better,” Gottula said.
 “I thought our kids had a great mindset all week toward getting better, and I think we were a better football team tonight.”

-Gifford added a second TD run of 7 yards early in the third quarter to make it 28-3 after a 23-yard run by Schneider and a 29-yard pass to Buettenback highlighted the march.
+Gifford added a second TD run of 7 yards early in the third quarter to make it 28-3 after a 23-yard run by Schneider and a 29-yard pass to Buettenback earlier in the march.

-After Appleget’s TD reception in the fourth quarter, Southwest closed the scoring out by tackling back-up quarterback Will Levy in the end zone for a safety with 3:24 left in the game.
+After Appleget’s TD reception in the fourth quarter, Southwest closed the scoring out by tackling backup Southeast quarterback Will Levy in the end zone for a safety with 3:24 left in the game.

 “Defensively, Southeast is pretty tough.
 They made a lot of good plays,” Southwest coach Andrew Sherman said.
 “We came out quick again this week, but we hurt ourselves with penalties (nine for 105 yards).
 We keep making the same mistakes and they’re coming back to haunt us.”